fenghaitao/agent-os/INSTALL.md

 ### 1. Base Installation (One-time setup)

-The base installation creates a `.agent-os` folder in your current directory with all the Agent OS files and platform templates.
+The base installation creates a `.agent-os` folder in your current directory (base_folder) with all the Agent OS files and platform templates.

 ```bash
 # Install Agent OS base with specific platforms